 Instructions

-- Grease a 13x18-inch pan.
+- Grease a 13x18-inch (33x45cm) pan.
 I serve it directly from the pan or cake tin, but if you want to remove it and serve it on a platter, you can line the sheet pan with a piece of parchment paper.
-Take a strip wide as the long side of the pan and place it covering the bottom and the two long sides.
-This way, it'll be easier to remove the cake by lifting the paper on both sides.
+See Notes below.

 For the cake:

-- Melt 1 cup of butter in a small saucepan.
+- Melt 1 cup unsalted butter in a small saucepan.

-- Add cocoa and water and bring to a boil.
+- Add ½ cup unsweetened cocoa powder and 1 cup water and bring to a boil.
 Remove from heat.

-- Sift flour, baking soda, cinnamon, and salt in a large mixing bowl.
-Add the brown sugar and combine.
+- Sift 2 cups all-purpose flour, 1 teaspoon baking soda, 1 teaspoon cinnamon and ½ teaspoon salt in a large mixing bowl.
+Add 1 ½ cups brown sugar and combine.

-- Make a well in the center and add the cocoa mixture, ⅓ can (eyeball it) of the condensed milk, the eggs, and vanilla.
+- Make a well in the center and add the cocoa mixture, โ can (eyeball it) of the condensed milk, 2 eggs and 1 teaspoon vanilla extract.
 Mix until the batter is smooth.

 - Pour into the prepared pan and bake for about 20 minutes, until the cake springs back and a cake tester or toothpick inserted in the center comes out with some moist crumbs attached.
 It should not come out wet.
 Don't overbake it.
 This is not a very tall cake so it doesn't take long to bake.
 But all ovens are different so check to see if it's done.